blessedrt/go-mbali/cmd/clef/docs/setup.md

 """
-This implements a dispatcher which listens to localhost:8550, and proxies requests via qrexec to the service qubes.EthSign on a target domain
+This implements a dispatcher which listens to localhost:8550, and proxies requests via qrexec to the service qubes.mblSign on a target domain
 """

 import http.server